NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Participations in conference panel discussions

+1. _Future Challenges in GW Cosmology_, Panel discussion at A Shot in the Dark: New Challenges in Cosmology 2022, Leiden, The Netherlands [30/06/2022]
 1. _A career in science: FAQs_, Panel discussion at the Global meeting of the GWVerse COST action, Lisbon/online [30/08/2021]

 ### Scientific events attended

+1. Jun 2022, _A Shot in the Dark: New Challenges in Cosmology 2022_, Leiden, The Netherlands
 1. Jun 2022, _Virgo France Cosmology Meeting_, Paris, France
 1. Jun 2022, _Rencontre commune des groupes de travail "Cosmologie" et “Tests de la relativité générale et théories alternatives” du GdR Ondes Gravitationnelles_, Orsay, France
 1. Jun 2022, _EuCAPT Workshop: Gravitational wave probes of black hole environments_, Rome, Italy